folutade/KnowThatYouAnointed/content/posts/the-party.md

   It was God's plan to show y'all the liar***
   -"Not Like Us"

-* Kendrick expressed his hatred for all street niggas, corporate guys, rappers and members of the entertainment industry who have empowered, emboldened and enabled Drake.
+* Kendrick expressed his hatred for all "street niggas", "corporate guys", rappers, and members of the entertainment industry who have empowered, emboldened, and enabled Drake.

   * ***Whoever that's fuckin' with him, fuck you niggas, and fuck the industry too***